hayd/pep8radius/README.md

 optional arguments:
-  -h, --help            show this help message and exit --version             print version number and exit -v, --verbose         print verbose messages; multiple -v result in more
+  -h, --help            show this help message and exit --version             print version number and exit --config CONFIG       path to pep8 config file; don't pass anything and
-                        verbose messages (passed to autopep8) -d, --diff            print the diff for the fixed source -i, --in-place        make the changes in place
+                        global and local config files will be used; pass False or a non-existent file to use defaults -d, --diff            print the diff of fixed source vs original -i, --in-place        make the fixes in place; modify the files --no-color            do not print diffs in color (default is to use color) -v, --verbose         print verbose messages; multiple -v result in more verbose messages (one less -v is passed to autopep8)

+pep8:
+  Pep8 options to pass to autopep8.

-  -f, --docformatter    fix docstrings for PEP257 using docformatter -p n, --pep8-passes n
+  -p n, --pep8-passes n
                         maximum number of additional pep8 passes (default: infinite)